z3l4w5/tintin-space/content/docs/part1/chapter4/2/_index.md

 {{< hint info >}}
 **Content summary**

-The index pages of the sections in the Acme Corporation website automatically pro- vide a summary and titles of the posts in the section.
+The index pages of the sections in the Acme Corporation website automatically provide a summary and titles of the posts in the section.
 Hugo generates the summary information automatically if we do not provide it.
 Although the index pages are the most common places where we can use a post’s summary, it can also be used else- where by the theme.
 Here are the ways to provide the summary:
 - Automatic —By default, Hugo picks up the first 70 words of the content as the summary for the theme.
-The summaryLength variable in the website configu- ration file controls the number of words in the default summary.
+The summaryLength variable in the website configuration file controls the number of words in the default summary.
 - Manual—We can specify the summary length with the marker &lt;!--more--> at a location in the content to clip the summary if desired.
-Note that <!-- more--> is matched verbatim by Hugo.
+Note that &lt;!-- more--> is matched verbatim by Hugo.
 Adding spaces, changing to upper- case, or not having a proper HTML comment is not understood by Hugo.
 You can see this in use in the content/blog/tropical triangles/index.md file.
 - Front matter —We can use the summary variable in the front matter to supply the summary text.

 Note that the summary variable is different than the description variable.
 The summary variable in Hugo is a teaser into the content, while the description variable is more about the content sent to search engines.
 The description field can only be supplied via the front matter and does not have an automatic value based on content.
 Some themes like Eclectic give a higher priority to description and fall back to summary in the index pages.